WISDEM/WISDEM/README.md

         xcode-select --install
         conda install -y clang_osx-64 clangxx_osx-64 gfortran_osx-64

-3. Next install [OpenMDAO](http://openmdao.org), the glue code and optimization library for WISDEM
+3. Next install [OpenMDAO](http://openmdao.org), the glue code and optimization library for WISDEM&reg;

         pip install OpenMDAO==1.7.4

-4. Now create a directory to store all of the WISDEM files.
+4. Now create a directory to store all of the WISDEM&reg; files.
 This directory may be placed anywhere in the user's filesystem.

         mkdir wisdem
         cd  wisdem

-5. Git clone all of the core WISDEM modules
+5. Git clone all of the core WISDEM&reg; modules

         git clone https://github.com/WISDEM/akima.git
         git clone https://github.com/WISDEM/AirfoilPreppy.git